 CPSU Skills/ Qualifications Grants

 We are proud to support members who want to keep learning.
 CPSU members can apply for one of ten grants, of up to $2,500 each, to assist them in improving skills and qualifications.
-Learn more about this year's grants here.
+Learn more about last year's grants here.

 Being a graduate is a great opportunity.
 We help grads get close to the action - whether it's meeting Members of Parliament on Budget night, networking with other graduates or developing your professional skills.